 Place the pretzels on the baking sheet and refrigerate for 1 hour.
 This dries out the surface and makes them easier to handle.

-Make the lye solution: Don gloves and goggles.
+Make the lye solution: Don gloves and safety glasses.
 Place 1 quart of water in a plastic or glass container, weigh 1 ounce of food grade or reagent grade sodium hydroxide into a bowl and add slowly to the water, stirring with a plastic spoon or similar object.
 ALWAYS ADD THE LYE TO THE WATER!
 For scientists: The lye solution will be approximately 0.75 M NaOH (FW 39.99g/mol) or almost 3% w/w.